TaraCarette/PA_Learning_Agent/README.md

 To change how the PA learning system is being implemented, change the `ml-agents/ml-agents/mlagents/trainers/torch_entities/components/reward_providers/curiosity_reward_provider.py` file.
 This file will also need to be changed if you want to load a feature detector from another layer.

 ### Data
-There is different types of data saved to this repository.
+There are different types of data saved to this repository.

 #### results
 In the results folder are folders containing a variety of information about a run.
 It has the configuration file for that data run, the statistics gathered during that run, and the trained behaviour brain.
 If you run: